philip82148/cpp-dump/README.md

 ![manipulator-front-etc.png](./readme/manipulator-front-etc.png)

-And you can show the indexes of an array by using the [index manipulator](#index-manipulator).
+And you can display the indexes of an array by using [the index manipulator](#index-manipulator).
 [See Full Example Code](./readme/formatting-with-manipulators.cpp)

 ```cpp